January 6, 2025

 Signs of Pest Infestation:

-• Presence of webbing (spider mites) or white, cottony masses (mealybugs).
+• Webbing (spider mites) or white, cotton like clumps (mealybugs).

 Solution:

-• Isolate the affected plant to prevent the spread.
+• Isolate the affected plant so the pests can’t spread.

-• Wipe leaves with a solution of water and mild soap.
+• Wipe the leaves with a mix of water and soap.

 Root Bound

-Slowed or stunted growth even during growing season
+• Slowed growth even during the growing season

-The fix isn’t just moving to a bigger home – it’s about giving those roots a fresh start.
-When I repotted my oversized pothos, I gently untangled the roots, trimmed the most tightly wound ones, and divided the plant into two.
+When I repotted my oversized pothos I untangled the roots, trimmed the most tightly wound ones and divided it into two.

 Transplant Shock